piyush033/Traffic_light_colour_detection_DRDO/README.md

 ## Dataset Used

 I've used the [This Dataset](https://www.dropbox.com/s/vaniv8eqna89r20/alex-lechner-udacity-traffic-light-dataset.zip?dl=0) for training and testing but i've used some other images from google for the testing.
+And for the YOLO model i used [Dataset from Roboflow](https://universe.roboflow.com/wawan-pradana/cinta_v2/dataset/1#).

 ## Technology Used